chie8842/expstock/README.md

 ```

-In the above, each file contains following information.
+In the above, each file contains the following information.

 |file name | contents|user implementation|
 |----------|---------|--------|